CarolinRue/german-map-symbols/README.md

 # german-map-symbols
-An adaptable collection of symbols especially for maps of the German-speaking area
+This repository contains an adaptable open source set of symbols in SVG especially for maps of the German-speaking area.

-This collection of symbols was created as part of a bachelor thesis at the Department for Cartography, Technical University of Dresden.
+This set was created as part of a bachelor thesis at the Department for Cartography, Technical University of Dresden.